joeyparrish/acnh-flowers/README.md

 Copyright (C) 2024 Joey Parrish

+A detailed flower breeding guide for Animal Crossing: New Horizons.
+Includes gene sequences for all species, tables with full outcomes for all useful breeding pairs, clear layout recommendations, and various appendices.
+If you are missing something from another guide, try this one.

+## License overview

 Code (HTML, JS, CSS, etc) is licensed under GPL v3.0.

 Content (text, generated output, etc) is licensed under Creative Commons Attribution-NonCommercial-ShareAlike v4.0.

 ## Publication